melaniewalsh/AI-for-Humanists/_pages/bibliography.md

 -  **[Do Humanists Need BERT?](https://tedunderwood.com/2019/07/15/do-humanists-need-bert/10)** by Ted Underwood (July 2019)

-    - *Overview of BERT and an assessment of its usefulness when applied to sentiment analysis of movie reviews and genre classification of books*
+    - *Overview of BERT and an assessment of its usefulness when applied to sentiment analysis of movie reviews and genre classification of books.*

 -  **[Literary Event Detection](https://doi.org/10.18653/v1/P19-1353)** by Matthew Sims, Jong Ho Park, and David Bamman (2019)